Social Media and PFA Cases in Pennsylvania

 - Former and current partners (includes sexual and non-sexual partners)

 - Same-sex married or unmarried couples

 - Individuals who share a child, and more

 Now that we have covered the basics of a PFA order and who can file it, let’s explore the role of social media in these situations.

 By presenting this information in a well-structured and engaging manner, we hope to promote a better understanding of PFA cases and their implications on social media usage.

 During PFA proceedings, it is crucial to maintain a consistent online presence that aligns with the PFA order.
 Any attempt to deny or disregard the sections of the order that restrict social media contact with the alleged victim is strictly prohibited.

-> In cases where minor children are involved and communication between both parties is essential, it is advisable to limit non-child-related discussions.
+In cases where minor children are involved and communication between both parties is essential, it is advisable to limit non-child-related discussions.
 Engaging in unrelated topics may have adverse effects on your court proceedings.
-Your Washington PA criminal lawyer will offer comprehensive advice on navigating such situations.
+Your Pittsburgh criminal lawyer will offer comprehensive advice on navigating such situations.

-> When confronted with challenging situations like these, Attorney Sean Logue is the perfect choice to represent you.
+When confronted with challenging situations like these, Attorney Sean Logue is the perfect choice to represent you.
 With his expertise, he will ensure a smooth and complication-free progression of your PFA proceedings.
 Contact 412-389-0805 to request a free consultation today!